-High School Symphonic Advanced Band Course No. 9234
+High School Symphonic Advanced Band

 Emphasis is on the continuation of developing musical skills through performance of concerts and festivals.
 Additional emphasis will be placed on band history, notation, and creativity.
-Student must have at least one year experience on his/her instrument.
+Students must have at least three years (middle school band) experience on his/her instrument.
 Students wishing to take band may be required to audition to show that they can function musically at the level of the band.
-Inclusion as a percussionist may be limited based on space in the class.
-Priority will be given to those percussion students who participate in marching band.